 MIDHEAVEN: (Lake Tahoe, 1974) Jodi McGee tells the haunting story,of her treacherous eighteenth year and the battle between her quest for God and her love for an older man.
 Finalist for PEN’s Ernest Hemingway Award.

-Coming soon, THE FAT LADY, A LOVE STORY: (San Diego, Tijuana, Lake Tahoe, 1985) A dear friend of Clifford’s cousin Bo crosses the border on the run from a charge of molesting children in a church nursery school.
+Coming soon, THE VERY LEAST: (San Diego, Tijuana, Lake Tahoe, 1985) A dear friend of Clifford’s cousin Bo crosses the border on the run from a charge of molesting children in a church nursery school.
 Clifford offers to help Bo clear her friend.
 The downside: he infuriates dangerous cholos, politicians, and tycoons on both sides of the border.
 The upside, he meets Jodi McGee.

 Coming soon, THE ANSWER TO EVERYTHING: (San Diego, Tijuana, Lake Tahoe, 1990) Attorney Alvaro Hickey assists in the murder of a Tijuana cartel hitman then becomes the murderer’s lawyer.
 The cartel, now for the massacres of entire families, now targets the Hickey-McGees.